civiform/docs/docs/it-manual/infrastructure-requirements.md

 * Likely more reliable (fewer outages)
 * Opex cost is likely less than on-prem machine maintenance
 * More efficient use of IT staff's time
-* Dramatically less technical effort put towards infrastructure, meaning more time can go toward ROC's product goals
+* Dramatically less technical effort put towards infrastructure, meaning more time can go towards other efforts.

 _Cons_

-* Requires careful audit to ensure Cloud service is meeting government security & privacy requirements.
-(Many Cloud services have special clusters designed for this already.)
+* Requires careful audit to ensure cloud service and architecture is meeting government security & privacy requirements.
-* May require multiple levels of gov't approval to deploy.
+* May require multiple levels of agency approval to deploy.

-### What Cloud deployment looks like
+## What Cloud deployment looks like

 In general, a **cloud provider** refers to a business like AWS, Azure, or GCP.